-Both EE and I bonds mature fully after 30 years, but you can cash them at any time after a year of being issued.
-If, however, you redeem them within the first five years of the issue date, you lose the previous three months’ interest.
-The interest earned before that is yours to keep.
+While EE and Series I savings bonds mature fully after 30 years, you can cash them in after a year.
+However, if you redeem savings bonds in less than 5 years after they're issued, you’ll lose the previous 3 months of interest.
+But, the interest you earned before that is yours to keep.

 When Are Savings Bonds a Good Investment?

 If you’re looking for a relatively safe way to save and earn money over time, savings bonds could be a good addition to your portfolio.
 Since they retain their face value, their worth will only increase over time.
 However, they grow slowly compared to other saving and investment opportunities.
 They may not earn as much as other types of savings options, and you may find better tax advantages elsewhere.
 People typically purchase savings bonds for:

 - education funds

 You should know that interest earned from savings bonds is subject to federal income tax, as well as estate and gift taxes, but isn’t subject to state or local income tax.
 TreasuryDirect.gov also states that when the inflation rate is low, EE bonds may be preferable to I bonds.
 But, in periods of high inflation, I bonds generally offer a better return.

 Interested in more ways to help your money grow?
 Visit navyfederal.org to see how we can help you save and invest for a secure future.